Nonparametric Regression in Nonstandard Spaces: Introduction

 \subsection{Two Approaches}

-To construct an estimator for $m$ in these settings, one may try to adapt a known euclidean estimator to the new scenario.
+To construct an estimator for $t \mapsto m_t$, one may try to adapt a known Euclidean estimator to the new scenario.
 Two prominent approaches to this task are Fréchet regression \cite{petersen16} and geodesic regression \cite{fletcher13}.